-You’ve probably heard the term ‘marketing automation’ thrown around a lot, not to mention its big promises of more leads, conversion, sales, and growth - and for good reason!
+You’ve probably heard the term ‘marketing automation’ thrown around a lot, not to mention its big promises of lead generation, increased conversions, sales, and growth - and for good reason!

 Did you know, businesses that use automation have seen a 14% increase in sales and productivity, as well as a 12% reduction in overhead.
 Clearly, even with the most perfect marketing strategy in place, there’s only so much you can do manually.

-Marketing automation offers marketers an exciting opportunity for greater efficiency, cost reduction, and enhanced customer experience.
+Marketing automation technology offers marketers an exciting opportunity for greater efficiency, cost reduction, and enhanced customer experience.
+But that's not all.

 Well, many tasks fall under the umbrella of marketing, such as maintaining customer relationships, understanding customer behavior, pushing potential customers through the sales funnel, generating leads, segmenting leads into lists, and so on.
 So, simply put, marketing automation makes the life of a marketer easier by automating and streamlining repetitive marketing processes across all channels.